 Who can become a QConsultant on the QConsult Researchers programme?

-QConsult Researchers is open to all QMUL PhD students and postdoctoral researchers (Research Associates and Teaching Associates are also welcome to apply), across all of the QMUL faculties.
+QConsult Researchers is open to all QMUL PhD students and early career researchers (Research Associates and Teaching Associates are also welcome to apply), across all of the QMUL faculties.

 *Please note that if you are a PhD student then you must get your supervisor's permission to apply for this programme before you apply.*